 Why do we have so much hair on our heads?

-I’ve been so intrigued about this but it actually seems that many anthropologists and biologists still haven’t agreed on an exact answer.
+It seems that many anthropologists and biologists still haven’t agreed on an exact answer.
 We have hair on ours heads for heat regulation and UV protection, but why does our facial and head hair continue to grow so long?
-Here are 3 theories:

 - Aquatic ape evolution: apparently it’s thought that our water born ancestors might have had their offspring latch onto their hair in the water, so the longer the hair of the mother, the more easily their children could latch.
 This is believed to be supported by the fact that aquatic animals are almost always hairless, so we evolved to lose the hair elsewhere and were once highly aquatically adapted.